 Testing and Evaluating Prototype Performance

-Testing and evaluating prototype performance is a crucial phase when it comes to prototyping.
+Testing and evaluating prototype performance is a crucial phase of prototyping.
 It helps designers identify potential usability issues or areas for improvement before the product is officially released.
 Through user testing, UX designers can gain insights into users' preferences, behaviors, and expectations for their products.

-UX testing can also measure overall user satisfaction with the design of a product.
-By doing so, we get insight into how users engage with product features, including points at which they may become frustrated when going through its menus or content respectively.
+UX testing can also measure overall user satisfaction with a product's design.
+By doing so, we get insight into how users engage with product features, including points at which they may become frustrated when going through its menus or content.
 Also, online questionnaires can collect feedback on performance, which can result in improvements before launching any new idea or product.

 Read more